-28. If, after all assessments have been completed, the Minister decides to proceed to offer the successful applicant the lease area, the Program Leader (as delegated officer) will sign a section 5.5 determination notice confirming that the proposal is not likely to have a significant impact on the environment.

-- 29. The proposed lease area will be offered to the successful applicant, who will be provided with 14 days to accept the offer and pay any prescribed application fees which have been postponed, as per clause 17 of this policy. - 30.
-If the Minister refuses to approve the application for lease, NSW DPI may offer the area to: - a.
-For an auction, the person with the next highest bid (cl 34(4), the Regulation). - b.
-For a public tender, the person who offered the next highest premium (cl 35(3), the Regulation). - c.
-For a ballot, the applicant whose name was next drawn at the ballot in case the previously successful applicant's application should not be approved under this clause or is withdrawn or to the successful applicant at a later ballot (cl 36(3), the Regulation).
+- 28. If, after all assessments have been completed, the Minister decides to proceed to offer the successful applicant the lease area, the delegated officer will sign a section 5.5 decision statement confirming that the proposal is not likely to have a significant impact on the environment. - 29.
+The proposed lease area will be offered to the successful applicant, who will be provided with 14 days to accept the offer and pay any prescribed application fees, as per clause 16 of this policy. - 30.
+If the Minister refuses to approve the application for lease, DPIRD may offer the area to: - a.
+For an auction, the person with the next highest bid (s 45(4) of the Regulation). - b.
+For a public tender, the person who offered the next highest premium (s 46(6) of the Regulation). - c.
+For a ballot, the applicant whose name was next drawn at the ballot in case the previously successful applicant's application should not be approved under this clause or is withdrawn or to the successful applicant at a later ballot (s 47(5) of the Regulation).